mousergames/Protect-the-Boat/README.md

 #### Movement Mechanics Pseudocode
 Initalize touch input variable

-Initalize touch input transform
+Initalize first touch input transform
+Intialize last touch input transform

+Initalize touch vector3

+Intialize time variable = 0.3 sec

 Update loop
-set touch input variable to the first touch (Input.GetTouch(0)) set touch input transform to the position of the first touch
+set touch input variable to the first touch (Input.GetTouch(0))

+set first touch input transform to the position of the first touch set last touch input transform to the position of the last touch

+if both first and last touch are not null{
+  create a new vector3 of the first and last touch translate/smoothdamp/lerp player into the position of the last touch face player in the direction of the last touches rotation

+  set both first and last touch to null to repeat
+}

 ## Fighting Mechanics